JoeyMckenzie/artisense/README.md

 commands that allow you to locally store and search the laravel documentation from the comfort of your terminal.

-If you're anything like me and living in the terminal, those precious seconds `alt` + `tab`ing between code editor and browser to review the Laravel documentation really adds up.
+If you're anything like me and living in the terminal, those precious seconds `alt` + `tab`ing between code editor and browser to review the Laravel documentation really adds up (who has that kinda time?).
 Why not make docs accessible from the terminal?

 ## How it works